tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 `http://domain.com/home.html/suffix.html`

 They are absolutely valid in AEM.
 You wouldn't see any problem on your local development machine (without a Dispatcher).
 Most likely you also will not encounter any problem in UAT- or load testing.
 The problem we are facing is so subtle that it slips through most tests.
 It will hit you hard when you are at peak time and you will be limited on time to address it, likely have no server access,  nor resources to fix it.
-I have been there.
+We have been there...

-So...
-What's the issue?
+So... what's the issue?

 `home.html` in a filesystem can be either a file or a folder.
 Not both at the same time as in AEM.

 If you request `home.html` first, it will be created as a file.

-Subsequent requests to `home.html/suffix.html` return valid results, but as the file `home.html` "blocks" the position in the filesystem.
-A folder `home.html` cannot be created and thus `home.html/suffix.html` is not cached.
+Subsequent requests to `home.html/suffix.html` return valid results, but as the file `home.html` "blocks" the position in the filesystem,  `home.html` cannot be created a second time as a folder and thus `home.html/suffix.html` is not cached.

 ![File blocking position in the filesystem preventing sub-resources to be cached](assets/chapter-1/file-blocking-position-in-filesystem.png)
 *File blocking position in the filesystem preventing sub-resources to be cached*

-If you do it the other way around, first requesting `home.html/suffix.html` then `suffix.html` is cached under a folder `/home.html` at first.
+If you do it the other way round, first requesting `home.html/suffix.html` then `suffix.html` is cached under a folder `/home.html` at first.
 However, this folder is deleted and replaced by a file `home.html` when you subsequently request `home.html` as a resource.

 ![Deleting a path structure when a parent is fetched as a resource](assets/chapter-1/deleting-path-structure.png) *Deleting a path structure when a parent is fetched as a resource*

 So, the result of what is cached is entirely random and depending on the order of the incoming requests.
-What makes matters even more tricky is the fact that you usually have more than one dispatcher.
+What makes matters even more tricky, is the fact that you usually have more than one dispatcher.
 And the performance, cache hit-rate and behavior might vary differently from one Dispatcher to the other.
 If you want to find out why your website is unresponsive you need to be sure you are looking at the correct Dispatcher with the unfortunate caching order.
-If you are looking on the Dispatcher which by lucky chance had a more favorable request pattern, you'll be lost in trying to find the issue.
+If you are looking on the Dispatcher which - by lucky chance - had a more favorable request pattern, you'll be lost in trying to find the issue.

 #### Avoiding Conflicting URLs